What is C1S Paper and C2S Paper?

 Then, after the paper has been printed on, your printer may apply other types of coatings to one or both sides.
 For example, a varnish, aqueous coating, UV coating, or a plastic laminate may be applied over the printing to help resist scuffs and/or to add additional sheen.

-Like many industries, the printing trade has its share of jargon and acronyms to describe various specifications and processes.
+Like many industries, the printing trade has its share of jargon, acronyms, and abbreviations to describe various specifications and processes.
 Hopefully, we have clarified the meaning behind the C1S and C2S terms.

 Should you ever have a need for custom printing, give Color Vision a call at 800-543-6299 or submit a quote request by clicking here.
 We look forward to assisting with your next print project!